 What can we take from this?
 What can a judge take from this?
 That Kerry Culpepper is not interested in the John Doe.
 He is not interested in their money.
 He is not even interested in their alleged infringement of his movie clients’ movies.

 My thought: He wants their DATA to go after BIGGER FISH.

-Again, why would he ask the three questions in his e-mail YTS settlement demand e-mails?
+Again, why would he ask the three questions in his e-mail settlement demand e-mails?
 Because Kerry Culpepper wants to look past the defendants and go after his real target — the ISPs who allow their subscribers to download films and movies on their internet networks in violation of the copyright holder’s copyright rights.

 [Please Click to Tweet!]

 And, Culpepper still wants “LAWFARE.”

 Understanding that Kerry Culpepper is engaging in “lawfare” (legal war) against piracy-based websites, we at the Cashman Law Firm, PLLC suggest that Culpepper is using these $950 settlement demand e-mails to build a portfolio of evidence against the piracy-based websites.[“Lawfare” is defined as using legal systems and institutions to achieve a goal.
 It can be the misuse of legal systems and principles against an enemy, such as by damaging or de-legitimizing them.]

 Earlier this month, I wrote an article entitled, “Why Culpepper IP Is Engaging In A Takeover Of The Piracy Trade Names,” where I suggested that Kerry Culpepper is filing piracy-based trademarks as his own for the purpose of literally taking the domain names (and consequently, their traffic from the millions of internet users who visit their pages every day) and using it for his own purposes.Reference: The Truth about why Culpepper IP is sending settlement demand EMAILS to internet users, written on 9/16/2020 (link).